-In determining whether allowances should be made for the development properties, the Group takes into consideration the principal situations in which net realisable value is likely to be less than the cost in accordance to SFRS(I) 1-2 Inventories.
-An allowance is made if the net realisable value is less than the carrying amount.
+The carrying amount of the Group's development properties at the balance sheet date is \$\$13,642,000 (2020: \$\$11,642,000).
+In determining whether a write-down should be made for the development properties, the Group takes into consideration the principal situations in which net realisable value is likely to be less than the cost in accordance to SFRS(I) 1-2 Inventories.
+A write-down is made if the net realisable value is less than the carrying amount.
 No allowance was required for the development properties as the Group has assessed that there was no triggering event that the principal situation in which the net realisable value is likely to be less than the carrying amount.

-3.3 Impairment of trade and other receivables
+3.3 Impairment of other receivables